JavaScript’s switch statement is one of the few things I find

 Luckily, JavaScript’s object literals are a pretty good alternative for

-statement use-cases I can think of.
+most switch statement use-cases I can think of.
 The idea is

-to define an object with a key for each case
+to define an object with a key for each case you would have

-statement.
+in a switch statement.
 Then you can access its value directly

-using the expression you would pass to the switch
+using the expression you would pass to the switch statement.

 let fruit = 'oranges';